Image: Neema Bickersteth, Jane Miller, and Thom Allison (Prerana Das)

 How do singers make those extraordinary sounds…and at what cost?
 With Wolf, we’re seeking ways inside the human voice and its vulnerabilities, and in doing so asking us all to think about the fragile parts of our lives and loves.

 The Wolf in the Voice is part of a long-term commitment Nightswimming has made to exploring singing and the human voice.
-Our work on this piece has been inspired by and shaped by our discoveries creating Blue Note, Why We Are Here!, These Are The Songs That I Sing When I’m Sad, Lake Nora Arms and The Nest.
+Our work on this piece has been inspired by and shaped by our discoveries creating Blue Note, Why We Are Here!, These Are The Songs That I Sing When I’m Sad, and Lake Nora Arms and will continue in our work on The Nest.

 Collaborators